-Students enrolled in the Bachelor of Arts in International Studies, the Diploma in Languages (C20059) and postgraduate coursework programs are required to enrol in language and culture subjects as denoted by their study plan.
+Students enrolled in the Bachelor of International Studies and the Diploma in Languages (C20059) are required to enrol in language and culture subjects as denoted by their study plan.

 Other UTS students who wish to study a language and culture subject as part of a sub-major or as an elective in their degree need to obtain approval from their faculty before they enrol in the subject.

 All students undertaking a language and culture subject at UTS for the first time need to complete a level assessment to ensure that they are placed at an appropriate class level.